Dannyjhl/JIAHAO.github.io/_pages/about.md

 With the [McGill Robotics](https://mcgillrobotics.com/) Team, I develop software for an Autonomous Underwater Vehicle (AUV).
 My work focuses on control logic and sensor integration, enabling the robot to navigate underwater using visual and acoustic cues.

+🎯 Research Interests
+---
+I'm passionate about applying generative AI and computational methods to address complex, real-world challenges.
+My research interests lie in information retrieval and natural language processing, with a focus on retrieval-augmented generation (RAG), multi-agent collaboration.

+ I'm also deeply interested in visual perception and navigation in robotics as well as optimizing AI models for GPU acceleration, bridging the gap between deep learning and high-performance computing.